agiliq/building-api-django/docs/serailizers.rst

-Serialiers and APIViews
+Serialiering and Deserializing Data
 ========================================

-Django-rest-framework makes the process of building web API's simple and flexible.
-With its batteries included it won't be a tedious task to create an API.
+DRF makes the process of building web API's simple and flexible.
+With batteries included, it comes with well designed base classes to allows to serialize and deserialize data.

 Serialization and Deserialization
 --------------------------------------

-The first part in the process of building an API is to provide a way to serialize and deserialize the instances into representations.
-Serialization is the process of making a streamable representation of the data which will help in the data transfer over the network.
+The first thing we need for our API is to provide a way to serialize model instances into representations.
+Serialization is the process of making a streamable representation of the data which we can transfer over the network.
 Deserialization is its reverse process.
-In our project of building an API we render data into JSON format.
-To achieve this, Django-rest-framework provides 'JSONRenderer' and 'JSONParser'.
-'JSONRenderer' renders the request data into 'json' using utf-8 encoding and JSONParser parses the JSON request content.

 Creating Serializers
 -----------------------

-Lets get started with creating serializer class which will serialize and deserialize the pollsapi instances in to different representations.
-Create a file named "pollsapi/serializers.py".
-Let us make use of model serializers which will decrease replication of code by automatically determing the set of fields and by creating simple default implementations of the create() and update() methods.
+Lets get started with creating serializer classes which will serialize and deserialize the model instances to json representations.
+Create a file named :code:`polls/serializers.py`.
+We will use :code:`ModelSerializer` which will reduce code duplication by automatically determing the set of fields and by creating implementations of the create() and update() methods.

+Our :code:`polls/serializers.py` looks like this.

 .. code-block:: python